aneldev/dyna-ts-module-boilerplate/readme.md

 Open chrome://inspect/#devices to list the debuggable instances in your localhost, you should see your app there to debug it.

-Alternatively, copy paste the link generated from `debug-devtools` call. it is something like this: chrome-devtools://devtools/bundled/inspector.html?experiments=true&v8only=true&ws=127.0.0.1:9229/659747f3-20d7-45d9-8f8d-48c707d6f5eb
+Alternatively, copy paste the link generated from `debug-devtools` call;
+it is something like this: chrome-devtools://devtools/bundled/inspector.html?experiments=true&v8only=true&ws=127.0.0.1:9229/659747f3-20d7-45d9-8f8d-48c707d6f5eb

+The debugger works **only** in Chrome.

-### Debug on nodeJs with node-debug (you have to `npm install -g node-inspector`)
+### Debug on nodeJs with node-debug

+**Dependency**, you have to `npm install -g node-inspector`

 Call `npm run debug-build` to start the builder.
 This builder watches your changes made in debug/ & src/ folders.

 Call `npm run debug-inspector` to start and node-debug your app.

 You can close the devTools and this script will be called again to instantiate new devTools (changes in your code will be loaded at this point).

 Alternatively, can call `npm run debug-inspector-brk` (with -brk at the end) to place a breakpoint on startup of the app to catch early points.